jp-freitas/ygo-crud/README.md

-Starting a crud for a ygo statistics
+Starting a crud for a ygo statistics.

+Creating the Front of the applicaction.